macOS 10.15 Catalina: 13 problems and fixes

 Browser extensions may be the culprit of many macOS Catalina issues.
 Leave the bare minimum of browser extensions and see how your Mac reacts.

-SideCar is a feature that doubles your workspace as you can use an iPad as a second monitor.
-The common issue here is inability to connect your iPad to the computer.
+Sidecar is a feature that doubles your workspace as you can use an iPad as a second monitor.
+The standard issue is the inability to connect your iPad to the computer.
 First off, make sure you have iPadOS installed on your iPad.
-Then, find your Mac in the list of SideCar-supported models:
+Then, find your Mac in the list of Sidecar-supported models: